Wise Online - View Week

 - Sense of hopelessness

-- Reduced ability to feel empathy towards other individuals, including clients, employees or family/friends
+- Reduced ability to feel empathy towards other individuals, including colleagues, family/friends or strangers

 - A sense of resentment towards demands being put on you at work and at home/ decreased job satisfaction